Protecting our wildlife

 Switch to First-Generation products

-These break down faster in the body and are considered safer for wildlife.
+These break down faster in the body and are considered safer for wildlife, and are still available locally.

 Use traps